Lyquix/launch/README.md

 # Launch

-Automated launch script - move Development environment to Production with ease
+Automated launch script - move files and database from a source environment to a target environment (in the same server) with ease

-This script pushes an entire development environment to production
+With this script you can:

+ * Push a site from development to staging, or from staging to production
+ * Sync down from production to staging or from staging to development

 It works for LAMP sites that use the `/srv/www/` directory for the root of VirtualHosts

-The script will information about the production and development environments
+The script will prompt for information about the source and target environments:

  * Get the names of the root directories (excluding `/srv/www` an assuming they use the `public_html` folder)
  * Get the domain names